michaeltan02/brainFuckIDE/README.md

-# brainFuckIDE
+# Brain Fuck IDE
 A terminal-based brainfuck IDE made in C.
 Why C as opposed to C++?
-It's because I haveplans to port it to at least DE1-SoC (running ARM assembly), and game consoles such as NDS and the GameBoy.
+It's because I plan to port it to at least DE1-SoC (running ARM assembly), and hopefully game consoles such as NDS and the GameBoy!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Brainfuck Introduction